robgonnella/ardi/v2/docs/ardi_compile.md

 ## ardi compile

-Compile specified sketch
+Compile specified sketch or build(s)

 ### Synopsis

-Compile sketches for a specified board.
-You must provide the board FQBN, if left unspecified, a list of available choices will be be printed.
-If the sketch argument matches as user defined build in ardi.json, the values defined in build will be used to compile
+Compile sketches and builds for specified boards.
+When compileing for a sketch, you must provide the board FQBN.
+If left unspecified, a list of available choices will be be printed.
+If the sketch argument matches a user defined build in ardi.json, the values defined in build will be used to compile

 ```
-ardi compile [sketch|build] [flags]
+ardi compile [sketch|build(s)] [flags]
 ```

 ### Options

 ```
+  -a, --all                      Compile all builds specified in ardi.json
   -p, --build-prop stringArray   Specify build property to compiler
   -f, --fqbn string              Specify fully qualified board name
   -h, --help                     help for compile